mahiv87/Tech-Blog/README.md

 ## Description

-Tech Blog is a CMS-style blog site, where developers can publish their blog posts and comment on other developers' posts as well
+Tech Blog is a CMS blog site, where developers can publish their blog posts and comment on other developers' posts as well

 ## Technologies